The Nature and Nurture of Cooperation

-This project aims to explore human cooperative behavior by Artificial Intelligence at two complementary levels:
+Cooperation is one of the central puzzles of biology, artificial intelligence, and the social sciences.
+It can arise within lifetimes through learning, and across generations through natural selection.
+This project aims to explore human cooperative behavior by Artificial Intelligence at two complementary and intertwined levels:

 -

-Nature → Evolving cooperation over generations by selection
+Nature → Evolving cooperation over generations by natural selection

 -